debiki/talkyard-prod-one/README.md

         nano conf/app/play.conf   # edit all config values in the Required Settings section nano .env                 # edit the database password

+   Note:
+   - If you don't edit `play.http.secret.key` in file `play.conf`, the server won't start.
-   (If you're using a non-standard port, say 8080, then add `ed.port=8080` to `play.conf`.)
+   - If you're using a non-standard port, say 8080, then add `ed.port=8080` to `play.conf`.

 1. Depending on how much RAM your server has, choose one of these files: mem/1g.yml, mem/2g.yml, mem/3.6g.yml, ... and so on, and copy it to ./docker-compose.override.yml.
-For example, for a Digital Ocean server with 2 GB RAM:
+For example, for a server with 2 GB RAM:

         cp mem/2g.yml docker-compose.override.yml